dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-1.md

 ## Introduction

-There's tons of OTP (one-time password) or OTC (one-time code) input I have seen out there, but most of them were difficult to use or doesn't give me a great user experience.
-For example, when I get prompt with an OTP input on mobile that only accepts digits, once I focus on it, the mobile keyboard should only display numbers but for some web applications they display the alphabet keyboard.
+There's tons of OTP (one-time password) or OTC (one-time code) input I have seen out there, but most of them were difficult to use or didn't give me a great user experience.
+For example, when I get a prompt with an OTP input on mobile that only accepts digits, once I focus on it, the mobile keyboard should only display numbers but for some web applications they display the alphabet keyboard.
 Another example is that if I receive an [SMS message](https://en.wikipedia.org/wiki/SMS) containing the one-time code I need to fill in, my phone should be able to automatically fill in or suggest the passcodes for the input but again some web apps don't follow the proper implementation.
-You want more examples?
-If the OTP input is implemented in separate input boxes where only one digit per input box is allowed, when I type in the digit, it should automatically focus to the next input and yet again some web apps aren't able to do that!
+Do you want more examples?
+If the OTP input is implemented in separate input boxes where only one digit per input box is allowed, when I type in the digit, it should automatically focus on the next input and yet again some web apps aren't able to do that!
 Yes, you can tell I'm a little bit frustrated that I had to do this post.
 My solution here may not be perfect but I hope it still helps web developers out there to know what are the considerations and best practices when implementing the OTP input.
 Although, this post could be much shorter if we just implement the OTP input in one input box, but where's the challenge in that if we don't implement them in separate input boxes, right?
 So without further ado, let's get on with it ~

 ## Prerequisites